borkdlabs/hoppy_clock/README.md

 [`webapp/`](webapp) is plain ES modules with no build step, no bundler and no dependencies, it is served exactly as it sits in the repository.
-Web Serial only runs in a secure context, and `http://localhost` counts as one, so a static server is enough and no HTTPS setup is needed:
+Web Serial only runs in a secure context and `http://localhost` counts as one, so a static server is enough and no HTTPS setup is needed:

 ```bash